 Your dough is proofed in a bowl on the counter, a jar of sauce is thawed in the fridge, you’ve shredded your cheese, a bag of pepperoni is in your freezer, and you chopped your veggie toppings.
 You’re ready to put it all together!
 You don’t need a fancy oven or any fancy equipment, you just need to get set up.

-Place a large baking sheet pan in the oven and preheat it to 450° convection bake.
-I use the baking sheet in place of a pizza stone, because I don’t have one, and it works really well.
-You want your oven and the pan super hot, convection means the oven fan is blowing the hot air around, which gives you a crispier crust.
+I’ve found the best at home oven temperature for pizza to be 450° convection bake.
+Place a large baking sheet pan on the bottom rack of the oven while it’s preheating to act as a pizza stone if you don’t have one (I don’t and a baking sheet works really well!).
+You want your pizza baking temp and the pan to be super hot, convection means the oven fan is blowing the hot air around, which gives you a crispier crust.

 You’ll need a few cutting boards, one to prepare your toppings, one to roll your pizza dough, one to slice and serve your finished pizza, and possibly one to transfer pizza to the oven.
-A pizza peel works great, but that extra cutting board will do.
+A pizza peel works great (the big wooden paddle used to take pizza in and out of the oven), but that extra cutting board will do.
 Spread the peel or cutting board with cornmeal.
-This is a must!
-Without it your pizza will stick to the board when you are trying to transfer it to the oven.
+This is a must, absolutely important, don’t skip it!
+Without cornmeal your pizza will stick to the peel when you are trying to transfer it to the oven.

 Place the rolled dough on the cornmeal covered pizza peel or cutting board, and add your sauce, cheese and toppings.
 Now the next step is where you need to make sure things go right.
 First, can you lightly shake the peel or board back and forth to see if the cornmeal is moving the pizza around?
-If it seems stuck in any spot, try to lift that part with a spatula.
-Then you are going to shove the pizza onto the hot pan.
+If it seems stuck in any spot, try to lift that part with a spatula and toss in a bit more cornmeal.
+Then you are going to pull the pan out slightly with a hot pad and shove the pizza onto the hot pan.
 Be careful, it’s hot!
 Sometimes I think it’s easier to take the pan out of the oven with hot pads and set it on your stove top to transfer the pizza to it.
 Use a spatula to help if it seems to be sticking.
 If it stuck a bit, use more cornmeal for the next pizza.

 Put it in the oven and get started on your second pizza.
-When you have your second pizza ready to go into the oven, your first pizza probably won’t be quite done, but the crust will be firm enough to transfer to the oven rack.
-With two spatulas, carefully pick the whole pizza up and put it directly on the oven rack below.
+When you have your second pizza ready to go into the oven, your first pizza probably won’t be quite done, but the crust will be firm enough to transfer to the top oven rack.
+With two sturdy metal spatulas, carefully pick the whole pizza up and put it directly on the top oven rack.
 This will finish cooking, giving you a nice crispy crust.
 Now your pan is free to slide in your second pizza.
+And if the top pizza drips, it will fall onto the pizza/pan underneath instead of burning onto the floor of the oven (again, the smoke alarm won’t go off!).

 Final Pizza Thoughts

 Homemade Pizza Night in our house is our Friday night tradition.
 It’s family night, it’s movie night, it’s our favorite night.
 I used to feel that making pizza from scratch was a daunting difficult task.
-It takes a little practice, but with my system of time saving, you really can make delicious amazing pizza every week!
+It takes a little practice, but with my system of time saving, you really can make delicious amazing pizza from your own oven every week!

 For the Crust (Makes 8 pizzas, Freeze extras)